We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 One of the biggest time saving features is the automation of expense reports.
 Each time a card is used, you are notified in real time.
 The employee can capture receipt information directly into the systems, and it only takes a few taps to approve the expense, or not.

 Set up automated rules that ensure expenses are categorized and synched seamlessly each month.
 Transactions are automatically sent to your accounting system, and a big part of the month end closing process is already done.

-The system currently integrates with Quickbooks Online and Oracle Netsuite.
+The system currently integrates with Quickbooks Online, Oracle Netsuite, and Sage Intacct.
 Integration with Xero and Quickbooks Desktop is coming soon.